The Physics Innovators Initiative (Pi2) Scholars Program

 This program provides funding for undergraduates over the summer to perform research, learn to design the tools that enable such research, develop their scientific independence, and realize their potential as physicists.

 Each Pi2 scholar will work closely with dedicated graduate student mentors on their projects.
-All fellows should attend regular Pi2 fellow social events in the summer.
+All scholars should attend regular Pi2 social events in the summer.
 Final projects will require a written report and a poster presentation open to the whole department at the end of the summer.

 Watch a short video to learn more about the Pi2 Program: